monodeepdas1215/go_test/readme.md

 ## go_test

-go_test is a RESTful web service
+go_test is a RESTful web service to store transaction information and query them as per the user requirements and return the data in json format.

 ### Tech Stack